 Join some group boards

 There are so many, for every niche.
 Contact the owners of group boards in your niche and ask to join.
 Then play nice.
 Support other group members by liking and repining, follow any rules or guidelines, and don’t spam.
+Find a list of my top 20 (+) group boards for bloggers here.

 I always caution against too much automation on any social media platform, but a little is OK, and Pinterest lends itself to it more than most, so consider using a scheduling tool such as Buffer, Boardbooster or Tailwind.